OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-preparing-node-config.md

 | `http`         | Configuration parameters fot the HTTP server.                                 |
 | `node`         | Specific node settings, including sequencer and batch-poster configurations.  |

-### Additional Configuration for AnyTrust Orbit Chains:
+### Additional configuration for AnyTrust Orbit chains:

 For AnyTrust Orbit chains, the Node Config `JSON` has an additional segment under the `node` field.
 This addition includes settings specific to the AnyTrust model, such as:
 - Sequencer's inbox address